sincarne/AppleScripts/README.md

 Opens a new window in the Finder, and sets the location to that of the previously foremost window.

+## Duplicate Finder Tab - `duplicatefindertab.scpt` ##

+Opens a new tab in the front Finder window, and sets the location to that of the previously foremost tab.

 ## New message with attachments in Sparrow - `newmessageinsparrow.scpt` ##

 Set as a service.
 Gets selected files and folders, and creates a new message in Finder with specified files attached.